alexlogorz/alix-cli/README.md

 ![Alix Pic 1](./assets/alix%20pic%201.png)

 ## Gemini AI
 Gemini AI is an advanced artificial intelligence tool developed by Google, offering powerful language understanding and generation capabilities.
-Our application uses this technology to craft product descriptions and titles.
+With this, we can craft creative product descriptions and titles.
+In order to use this with our project, you need to obtain an api key and then configure it using the ```alix set``` command.

 #### Obtaining API Key
 1. Using your google account, sign into [Google AI Studio](https://ai.google.dev/aistudio)